redpanda-data/client-swarm/README.md

+# client-swarm

-# Quickstart
+## Quickstart

 This tool is for stressing Redpanda with lots of concurrent producer connections.

     # Get a rust toolchain